Michigan WR Roy Roundtree has arthroscopic knee surgery, expected back in 2 weeks

 Although coach Brady Hoke doesn't expect it to be overly serious.

-Hoke announced Sunday that senior wide receiver Roy Roundtree had arthroscopic knee surgery on Friday, and is expected back in two weeks.
+Hoke announced Sunday that senior wide receiver Roy Roundtree had arthroscopic knee surgery on Friday, and is expected back in two weeks."He had a little cartilage that he needed cleaned up, we expect him back in two weeks," Hoke said.
+"Everything went great, he feels great.

 "It was just one of those things."